-Cloud computing trends
+Cloud Computing trends and predictions

-Part of this rise can be attributed to the effects of the global pandemic because COVID-19 has facilitated a focus on cloud capabilities as companies compete to thrive in an increasingly remote-working era.
+Part of this rise can be attributed to the effects of the global pandemic because COVID-19 has facilitated a focus on cloud capabilities as companies compete to thrive in an increasingly remote working era.
 The use of the cloud has become an essential part of a firm’s tech stack and is crucial to business success.

 There are three approaches to implementing cloud solutions: public cloud, private cloud, and hybrid cloud.

-In a public cloud environment, cloud computing resources are shared across multiple organizations, and the infrastructure is managed by a third-party service provider.
+In a public cloud environment, cloud computing resources are shared across multiple organisations, and the infrastructure is managed by a third-party service provider.

 Therefore, hybrid cloud is in high demand.
 The top cloud firm, AWS, and its competitors, Microsoft Azure, Google Cloud, and IBM Cloud, are expanding their development of hybrid models and cloud consulting services that adopt both public and private cloud architectures.

 A hybrid cloud environment is a flexible infrastructure created using key features from both public and private cloud services.
-As seen in the graphic below, 51% of enterprise clients are using a hybrid cloud environment in their multi-cloud strategy.
-Hybrid cloud is a cost-effective IT infrastructure that is able to benefit from both the large storage and collaborative capacities of the public cloud and the security of the private cloud.
+The graphic below shows that 51% of enterprise clients use a hybrid cloud environment in their multi-cloud strategy.
+A hybrid cloud is a cost-effective IT infrastructure that is able to benefit from both the large storage and collaborative capacities of the public cloud and the security of the private cloud.

 In the public cloud, a company pays more if they use more.
-With the development of the hybrid cloud, there is no need to waste time waiting until the organization can afford to buy more servers.
+With the development of the hybrid cloud, there is no need to waste time waiting until the organisation can afford to buy more servers.
 The company can simply use the resources provided by the cloud service.

 Overall, the future of hybrid cloud services is bright.
 With a variety of industry leaders producing hybrid cloud services in addition to more cloud-native applications, it is becoming easier for businesses to migrate their resources to the cloud.

 One of the most significant trends in cloud computing is the “as a service” model.
 “As a service” is a term that is used to describe a type of business model in which customers can access and use software applications or services on a pay-as-you-go basis.

 XaaS has presented itself as an affordable option for accessing crucial digital resources and, as a result, has seen exponential market growth.
 According to Fortune Business Insights, “the global everything as a service market size is projected to reach USD 2378.07 billion in 2029, at a CAGR of 23.4% during the forecast period.”